DUNE-DAQ/erses/docs/README.md

 ## erses - ERS output stream inserting ERS issues directly into elastic search
-This ERS output stream implementation takes issues, transforms them into nlohmann::json objects and injects them directly into an elastic search instance.
-The instance used is specified as a parameter to the erses stream.
+This ERS output stream implementation takes ERS issues, transforms them into nlohmann::json objects and injects them directly into an elastic search database instance.
+The database connection string is specified as a parameter to the erses stream.

+### Configuration
+The erses plugin is configured through the ERS settings.
+Users that want make use of it need to define/extend the following ERS environment variables:
+1. Tell ERS to load the erses plugin.
+The liberses.so shared library shall be in the LD_LIBRARY_PATH:

+_export  DUNEDAQ_ERS_STREAM_LIBS=erses_

+2. Se the partition name.
+The partition name allows to clearly distinguish the origin of the ERS messages, thus avoiding mixing information from different DAQ instances:

+_export DUNEDAQ_PARTITION=ChooseYourPartitionName_

-In order to use it the ERS output streams can be configured through the environment:
+3. Extend the ERS variables which define the output streams to be used for Issues of different severities:

-export  DUNEDAQ_ERS_STREAM_LIBS=erses

-export DUNEDAQ_PARTITION=ChooseYourPartitionName

-and then extending the DUNEDAQ_ERS_<STREAM> variables with *erses(dunedaqutilities/erses)*.
+_export DUNEDAQ_ERS_INFO"erstrace,throttle(30,100),lstdout,erses(dunedaqutilities/erses)"_

+_export DUNEDAQ_ERS_WARNING="erstrace,throttle(30,100),lstderr,erses(dunedaqutilities/erses)"_

+_export DUNEDAQ_ERS_ERROR="erstrace,throttle(30,100),lstderr,erses(dunedaqutilities/erses)"_

+_export DUNEDAQ_ERS_FATAL="erstrace,lstderr,erses(dunedaqutilities/erses)"_

 ### Dependencies
-this package depends on nlohmann_json and cpr.
+This package depends on nlohmann_json and cpr.